agileworksnet/cronicle/README.md

 ```

 * `cp -R htdocs ../` to make a copy and bind to the docker container.
-* `cp -R conf ../ to make a copy and bind to the docker container.
+* `cp -R conf ../` to make a copy and bind to the docker container.

-## Cronicle DockerExec Command

-This project of `Cronicle` can manage commands in a docker deployment context.
-Is an extension of [Docker Cronicle By Soulteary](https://github.com/soulteary/docker-cronicle).
+## Docker exec commands

 If you need to manage the crontab of a docker applications, you can bind the volume of docker host with `- /var/run/docker.sock:/var/run/docker.sock` to make that cronicle exec commands in a docker container.